 Parker, CO receives 84 out of 100 for its livability score; this results in a ranking of #5 in Colorado and #437 in the USA.
 Pack your bags!
 This is a very high score in comparison to other US cities.
 Living in Parker could be a great choice!
 This city is also ranked in the top 10 percentile of all cities across the USA.
 There are seven total categories that generate the livability score.
 Parker ranks well for amenities (A+), crime (A-) and education (B).
 On a less positive note, Parker does not have favorable grades for the following: cost of living (F).
 If we take a look at the data, we can find out why.

-Location, location, location - possibly the three most important words in your search for a new place to live.
-Fortunately, in Parker, there is no shortage of amazing local amenities and interesting things to do.
-Some of the notable things to do include: The Wildlife Experience, H2O'Brien Pool, and Elk Mountain Brewing.
+Location, location, location - those 3 words empasize the significance of the location of any property and are possibly the three most important words in your search for a new place to live.
+Fortunately, in Parker, there are an abundance of amazing local amenities and other interesting things to do.
+These include grocery stores, coffee shops, places to eat and parks.

 Crime rates can be the deciding factor for anyone looking to relocate to a new area as the result is often a greater level of safety and security as well as an improved quality of life.
 Parker gets top scores for their low violent crime rates of 146 crimes per 100,000 residents, which are significantly lower than the national average.